 Australia is a desirable destination for renewable energy investment.
-An Ernst & Young report has ranked us at number 11 globally in their October 2016 issue of Renewable Energy Country Attractiveness Index.
+An Ernst & Young report has ranked us at number five globally in their May 2018 issue of Renewable Energy Country Attractiveness Index.
 Despite this impressive ranking, the Index indicates that a limited number of long-term power purchase agreements (PPA) had come to fruition, and investment is being held back because developers were after longer contracts, rather than most of the short-term contracts currently on offer.

 Furthermore, a 2015 Beyond Zero Emissions report highlights that, although we have one of the highest production potentials for renewable energy in the world, Australia is on the back foot.
 Our strong preference for fossil fuel energy coupled with an outdated electricity network have been obstacles to reaching renewable targets and meeting global expectations.

 So, we have this potential to become a renewable energy superpower, but why are we being held back?
 What could we do to make this transition as smooth as possible?

 Align energy and climate policy